AliSoftware/OHAlertView-OHActionSheet/README.md

          }
      }];

-## Note for iOS versions prior 4.0
+## Compatibility Notes

-This class is designed to be used with blocks, which are a new feature introduced in iOS 4.0.
+This classes uses blocks, which are a feature introduced in iOS 4.0.

-To assure the compatibility with pre-iOS4, `OHAlertView` also propose the possibility to associate a `userInfo` dictionary to the AlertView, and specify a `@selector` to call on a given `delegate`, so that you can at least specify a different delegate method in case you have multiple `OHAlertViews` using the same delegate.
+This classes are compatible with both ARC and non-ARC projects.